 Table of Content:

-This year, 1st Ramadan in 2017 will begin from Saturday, May 27.
-As crescent moon can be seen on the evening of 26th May easily by naked eyes or optical aid in some parts of the world.
-While some of the South-East Asian, Australia and few European countries are expected to observe first day of Ramadan Kareem 2017 on Sunday, May 28.
+This year, 1st Ramadan in 2018 will begin from Thursday, May 17.
+As crescent moon can be seen on the evening of 15th May easily by naked eyes or optical aid in some parts of the world.
+While some of the countries including Japan and New Zealand are expected to observe first day of Ramadan Kareem 2018 on Friday, May 18.
 Country wise dates and calendars are shared below.

 |Year||First Day of Ramadan||Last Day of Ramadan|